Skip to main content

 A standard position at Earthaven is 24 hours a week: 20 hours a week in exchange for hosting, food, and camping, plus 4 hours a week for Earthaven.
 There are, however, a wide variety of arrangements, depending on what the host expects and offers.
 See below for positions that may be currently available.
 If you are interested in one of these opportunities, please contact the host directly.

-You Receive: You bring tent, stay on large sheltered wooden platform.
-Use of phone and office.
+You Receive: You bring tent, stay on large sheltered wooden platform, and have use of wifi, electricity, and neighborhood bathhouse.

 Suncatcher Work Exchange